jsloves/Rapid7-Report-Scraper/README.md

 # Rapid7-Report-Scraper
+Note: Present text files were stripped of confidential information and numbers were completely randomized.

 Program for scraping vulnerability metrics from Rapid7 custom reports for previous and current months and comparing them.

 1. Install latest version of Python 3.7.4.